Our on-foot tours occur on the shore, at two beachside parks,

 Participants are asked to bring their own binoculars.
 Bird walks are limited to 10 people maximum.
 Our birds walks are FREE but require reservations.
 Call 386.428.4828 or click here to book online.

 Living Beaches at Esther St.

 January 9 | January 30 | February 13 | February 20 | March 5

-This program is FREE and open to the public; no reservations required.
+This program is offered seasonally and is FREE and open to the public.
+No reservations are required.

 Our beaches are abundant with life.
 Join the Marine Discovery Center for a stroll along our beautiful beaches to explore the fascinating stories of the creatures, big and small, that call New Smyrna Beach home.
 Activities may include beachcombing, marine debris investigations, beach sand explorations, and seine netting.
 This exploration series is part of the City of New Smyrna Beach’s Island Education Program called “Get to Know Your Island”.

 No reservations are required.
 Participants meet at 551 Esther Street, NSB.